vollyimnetz/crop-thumbnails/readme.txt

 == Screenshots ==

-1. You have access to the Crop-Editor on post / page / custom-post-types.
+1. You have access to the crop-editor on post / page / custom-post-types.
 2. All images attached to this post, will shown in a overlay.
 You have to choose the one you want to crop.
 3. Choose one or more images (with the same ratio).
-4. The Crop-Editor is also integrated in the media library.
+4. The crop-editor is also integrated in the media library.
 5. Choose what image-sizes should be hidden (for what post-types), for better usability.
 6. Quicktest on settings-page, to check if your system is correct setup.